Addressing Social Risks in Cancer Care

 Background

 Social risks are adverse conditions or contextual factors associated with poor health.
 They may increase an individual’s likelihood of having unmet social needs, such as food-, housing-, and transportation insecurity.
-Social risks and social needs can pose significant barriers to cancer care and contribute to poorer health-related outcomes, especially for cancer patients and survivors from historically underserved and marginalized backgrounds.
+Social risks and social needs can pose significant barriers to cancer care and contribute to poorer health-related outcomes, especially for cancer patients and survivors from historically underserved backgrounds.

 What is social risk research?